 Also, keep in mind that once you disconnect, the tracker will lose whatever connection or contact it had.

-The plug-in GPS tracker will be stolen easily because this plug-in GPS tracker is so simple to remove, it may be destroyed and stolen if it falls into the wrong hands.
-As a result, the ease of installation not always be a benefit.
+The plug-in GPS tracker will be stolen easily because this plug-in GPS tracker is so simple to remove; it may be destroyed and stolen if it falls into the wrong hands.
+As a result, the ease of installation is not always a benefit.

 Also, because of the location of the OBD connector, anyone who understands what a tracker is can easily recognize it.